 - 17. The Scheme will comply with any other regulations applicable to the investments of mutual funds from time to time. - 18.
+Restrictions on investment in debt instruments having Structured Obligations/Credit Enhancements:

-The investment of scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme: - a.
-Unsupported rating of debt instruments (i.e. without factoring-in credit enhancements) is below investment grade and - b.
+The investment of scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme:

+- a.
+Unsupported rating of debt instruments (i.e. without factoring- in credit enhancements) is below investment grade and - b.
 Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade.

-For the purpose of this provision, 'Group' shall have the same meaning as defined in para 12.9.3.3 of SEBI Master Circular on Mutual Funds dated June 27, 2024.
+For the purpose of this provision, 'Group' shall have the same meaning as defined in para 12.9 of SEBI Master Circular on Mutual Funds dated June 27, 2024.